sabrymuhamad/ng-pokemon/README.md

 - Search for Pokemon by name
 - Infinite scrolling to load more Pokemon
 - View detailed Pokemon stats, abilities, and types
-- Uses a **caching mechanism** to store Pokemon details, reducing API calls.
+- Uses a caching mechanism to store Pokemon details, reducing API calls.
+- Interceptors for error handling as well as showing loading spinner.

 ## Technologies Used